JackEdwardLyons/jacklyons-me-beta/content/pages/index.md

           hard-to-manage data fetching code.
 With Apollo, components simply declare their data requirements using GraphQL and Apollo gets the right data to the right place!
-      - title: GraphQL with Apollo
+      - title: WordPress & Headless CMS solutions
         content: >
           Apollo is the industry-standard GraphQL implementation, providing the data graph layer that connects modern apps to the cloud.
 REST APIs are